Clareen Wiencek, President

 July 2016 – June 2017

-Clareen Wiencek, RN, PhD, ACNP, ACHPN, serves a one-year term as president-elect of the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2015, through June 30, 2016.
-She previously served a three-year term as a director from July 1, 2011, through June 30, 2014, and a concurrent term as a director on the AACN Certification Corporation board from July 2013-June 2014.
+Clareen Wiencek, PhD, RN, ACNP, ACHPN, serves a one-year term as president of the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2016, through June 30, 2017.
+She previously served a one-year term as president-elect from July 1, 2015, through June 30, 2016, a three-year term as a director from July 1, 2011, through June 30, 2014, and a concurrent term as a director on the AACN Certification Corporation board from July 1, 2013, through June 30, 2014.

-As associate professor of nursing at the University of Virginia (UVA) School of Nursing and coordinator of the ACNP program, Wiencek has almost 40 years of experience as a bedside nurse in critical care, nurse manager, educator and researcher.
-She was the nurse manager for the acute care-based palliative care unit and program director for the Center for Integrative Pain Management at Virginia Commonwealth University Health System in Richmond, Virginia, for four years before joining the faculty at UVA.
+As associate professor of nursing at the University of Virginia (UVA) School of Nursing and program director of advanced practice, Wiencek has almost 40 years of experience as a bedside nurse in critical care, nurse manager, educator and researcher.
+She was the nurse manager for the acute care-based palliative care unit and program director for the Center for Integrative Pain Management at Virginia Commonwealth University Health System in Richmond for four years before joining the faculty at UVA.
 She held various research, staff nurse and management positions at Case Western Reserve University and University Hospitals Case Medical Center (UHCMC) in Cleveland for 20 years before moving to Virginia.
 She also held positions in California, Indiana and New York.

 Wiencek earned a doctorate in nursing from Case Western Reserve University, Cleveland, in 2008.
 She received a Bachelor of Science in Nursing from the University of Cincinnati in 1976 and a medical-surgical nursing master’s degree and acute care nurse practitioner certification in 1979 and 2001, respectively, from Case Western.